espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

         .external_phy = false,      // Use internal USB PHY
     #if (TUD_OPT_HIGH_SPEED)
         .fs_configuration_descriptor = NULL, // Use the default full-speed configuration descriptor according to settings in Menuconfig
-        .hs_configuration_descriptor = NULL, // Use the default high-ppeed configuration descriptor according to settings in Menuconfig
+        .hs_configuration_descriptor = NULL, // Use the default high-speed configuration descriptor according to settings in Menuconfig
         .qualifier_descriptor = NULL,  // Use the default qualifier descriptor, with values from default device descriptor
     #else
         .configuration_descriptor = NULL,   // Use the default configuration descriptor according to settings in Menuconfig